DataFire/Integrations/integrations/generated/azure_network_virtualnetworkgateway/README.md

 ### VpnClientRevokedCertificatePropertiesFormat
 * VpnClientRevokedCertificatePropertiesFormat `object`: Properties of the revoked VPN client certificate of virtual network gateway.
-  * provisioningState `string`: The provisioning state of the VPN client revoked certificate resource.
-Possible values are: 'Updating', 'Deleting', and 'Failed'.
+  * provisioningState `string` (values: Succeeded, Updating, Deleting, Failed): The current provisioning state.
   * thumbprint `string`: The revoked VPN client certificate thumbprint.

 ### VpnClientRootCertificate
-* VpnClientRootCertificate `object`: VPN client root certificate of virtual network gateway
+* VpnClientRootCertificate `object`: VPN client root certificate of virtual network gateway.
   * etag `string`: A unique read-only string that changes whenever the resource is updated.
   * name `string`: The name of the resource that is unique within a resource group.
 This name can be used to access the resource.
   * properties **required** [VpnClientRootCertificatePropertiesFormat](#vpnclientrootcertificatepropertiesformat)
   * id `string`: Resource ID.

 ### VpnClientRootCertificatePropertiesFormat
-* VpnClientRootCertificatePropertiesFormat `object`: Properties of SSL certificates of application gateway
+* VpnClientRootCertificatePropertiesFormat `object`: Properties of SSL certificates of application gateway.
-  * provisioningState `string`: The provisioning state of the VPN client root certificate resource.
-Possible values are: 'Updating', 'Deleting', and 'Failed'.
+  * provisioningState `string` (values: Succeeded, Updating, Deleting, Failed): The current provisioning state.
   * publicCertData **required** `string`: The certificate public data.

 ### VpnDeviceScriptParameters
-* VpnDeviceScriptParameters `object`: Vpn device configuration script generation parameters
+* VpnDeviceScriptParameters `object`: Vpn device configuration script generation parameters.
   * deviceFamily `string`: The device family for the vpn device.
   * firmwareVersion `string`: The firmware version for the vpn device.
   * vendor `string`: The vendor for the vpn device.

+### VpnPacketCaptureStartParameters
+* VpnPacketCaptureStartParameters `object`: Start packet capture parameters on virtual network gateway.
+  * filterData `string`: Start Packet capture parameters.

-### virtualNetworkConnectionGatewayReference
+### VpnPacketCaptureStopParameters
-* virtualNetworkConnectionGatewayReference `object`: A reference to VirtualNetworkGateway or LocalNetworkGateway resource.
-  * id **required** `string`: The ID of VirtualNetworkGateway or LocalNetworkGateway resource.
+* VpnPacketCaptureStopParameters `object`: Stop packet capture parameters.
+  * sasUrl `string`: SAS url for packet capture on virtual network gateway.